 Banked Running Track

-In 2014, while working with Mitchell Machine works on several equipment designs for the turf industry, we were approached to design and build new hydraulic banked running tracks for indoor running competitions.
+In 2014, while working with Mitchell Machine works on several equipment draftss for the turf industry, we were approached to draft new hydraulic banked running tracks for indoor running competitions.
 The tracks consisted of over 60,000 parts, all structural steel, and hydraulically controlled to facilitate the incline in the turns.
-Building all this with IronCAD was extremely easy since there was no concern of having to constrain parts and assemblies.
+Building all this inside of IronCAD was extremely easy since there was no concern of having to constrain parts and assemblies.
 Therefore, minor changes during the design process was, well, a breeze.
-As a matter of fact, the whole process itself and the finished design caught the attention of engineering.com.
+As a matter of fact, the whole process itself and the finished drafts caught the attention of engineering.com.
 You can find that article here.

 Platforms, Conveyors, Misc